 Chances are, you or someone you know will buy a new smartphone for someone they love this Christmas.
-As you’re dropping a few hundred dollars on an iPhone that’ll probably have a cracked screen by Easter, you should think about the Showing her how functional it is massive opportunities – and increased accountability – the rise in smartphone users has for your business.
+As you’re dropping a few hundred dollars on an iPhone that’ll probably have a cracked screen by Easter, you should think about the massive opportunities – and increased accountability – the rise in smartphone users has for your business.

 We’ve posted before on the power of online reviews; 8 in 10 people say they trust online reviews as much as personal recommendations.
 Reading through others’ experiences at a restaurant or clothing store can feel oddly intimate, like you’re talking to a friend, even though you’ve never met the stranger who posted on Yelp.
 Humans empathize with one another pretty easily, so reading the details of someone’s encounter with a rude waiter or condescending salesperson is powerful, and will undoubtedly decrease the likelihood that you’ll become a customer.
 On the other hand, hearing about a great experience could be all you need to decide to take your business to a particular establishment.